KennyCheung3/bunnyclicker/README.md

 **Features**

-**Functionality:** The mobile app must be fully functional with a smooth user interface and user ex�perience.
+**Functionality:** The mobile app must be fully functional with a smooth user interface and user experience.
 The bunny clicker game should be easy to play, with the ability to generate bunnies and purchase upgrade(s) without any bugs or errors.

 **Visual Design:** The visual design of the mobile app is crucial for attracting users and keeping them